skillrepos/containers/codespace-labs.md

 ![changing port protocol](./images/k8sdev20.png?raw=true "Changing the Port Protocol")

 4. In the browser, you'll see a login screen.
 We'll use the token option to get in.
-In the *k8s-dev/monitoring* directory is a script to generate the token.
-Run the script and then copy the output.
+Run the command below and then copy the output.

 ```
-./get-token.sh
+k -n kubernetes-dashboard create token admin-user
 ```

 5. At the login screen, select "Token" as the access method, and paste the token you got from the step above.